RobertTalbert/calculus/assessments/aep/aep1.md

     - How the work you did here could be useful in a different application setting
     - Three things you learned in the process of completing this assignment
     - At least one substantive question that you still have (Please, do not ask questions about the assignment itself, grades or the course; ask about math, technology, or something related to the core concepts.)
+ Again, many more tutorials and examples can be found via a web search.

+**Several future AEPs will involve using Desmos to plot data and build regression formulas** so learning these tasks now will pay off considerably later on.

+## Background and setup

+(Give background + any initial steps that need to be taken)

+## AEP Tasks

 ## Grading criteria and submission instructions